Tulsa Home Insurance — Coverage Built for the Storm Belt

 Hail Frequency

-Tulsa ranks among the highest hail‑claim metros in the U.S. Large‑hail events occur multiple times per year, driving loss ratios and underwriting restrictions.
+Tulsa consistently reports high hail‑claim frequency based on NOAA and carrier data.
+Large‑hail events occur multiple times per year, driving loss ratios and underwriting restrictions.

 Expansive Clay Soils

 Tulsa’s clay formations swell and contract, causing foundation movement — an excluded peril.
-When soil movement and wind/hail occur together, the ACC clause may eliminate coverage for the entire event.
+When soil movement and wind/hail occur together, the Anti-Concurrent Causation clause can limit or denyCoverage entirely, depending on how the clause was written.

 Arkansas River Flood Zone